James B. Dudley: Early life

 Dudley was born on November 2, 1859.
-He was born into slavery; his parents were owned by Edward B. Dudley, the Governor of North Carolina from 1836 to 1841.
-As a slave of the former governor, the governor greatly influenced Dudley.
+He was born into slavery; his parents were owned by Edward B. Dudley, the governor of North Carolina from 1836 to 1841.
+As a slave of the former governor, Dudley was greatly influenced by the governor.
 One of the governor's ideals was that everyone should be educated.
-Dudley took these ideas to heart and they affected his approach for the rest of his life.
+Dudley took these ideas to heart, and they affected his approach for the rest of his life.

 Education

-Because most of the schools in the area were shut down after the American Civil War due to insufficient funding, Dudley wasn't able to attend school until 1867, when the Freedmen's Bureau funded a missionary school in his area.
+Because most of the schools in the area were shut down after the American Civil War due to financial strain, Dudley wasn't able to attend school until 1867, when the Freedmen's Bureau funded a missionary school in his area.
 Dudley was one of the first students to enroll.
 He later attended public schools when they opened in his area, and learned Latin.
-After going through the public school system, Dudley attended the Institute for Colored Youth in Philadelphia, Pennsylvania.
-For college Dudley attended Shaw College in Raleigh, North Carolina.
-Throughout his education he focused on learning to become an educator.
+After completing public school, Dudley attended the Institute for Colored Youth in Philadelphia, Pennsylvania.
+For college, Dudley attended Shaw College in Raleigh, North Carolina.
+Throughout his education, he focused on becoming an educator.
 In 1880, at age 21, Dudley passed the North Carolina state exam required to obtain a teacher's certificate.
 Later he attended Harvard summer school and gained an M.A. from Livingstone College and an LL.D. from Wilberforce University.

 Employment

 Peabody Graded School

 Dudley went straight out of college to work as a teacher in 1880.
-His first teaching position was in a first grade classroom in Sampson County.
+His first teaching position was in a first-grade classroom in Sampson County.
 The following year, due to his success, he was elected principal of Peabody Graded School in Wilmington, North Carolina, still aged only 21.
-The school at this time was described as being one of two "very good public schools for African Americans" in the area.
+At the time, the school was described as one of two "very good public schools for African Americans" in the area.
 He spent the next fifteen years teaching in Wilmington.
-He was also President of the State Teachers' Association For Negroes for six years.
+He was also President of the State Teachers' Association for Negroes for six years.